Asilve/Shiba-Chef/README.md

 This project is being developed in **Java**, as I am currently learning it for university.
 Building ShibaChef allows me to further strengthen my Java skills and experiment with concepts beyond my coursework.

 #### Project Status
-🚧 Currently in Development - Features and Intallation details will be updated as progress is made.
+🚧 Currently in Development - Features and Installation details will be updated as progress is made.

 #### Planned Features and To-Do List
 ✅ **Planned Features:**